MHC-RobotSimulators-Research/Raven2_standardized_controller/README.md

 It consists of 5 different modes: homing, sine dance, file mode, and manual mode.
 Joint level control is possible using the file mode while manual allows cartesian control in realtime using an Xbox controller.

+This controller is designed to work with both first party and third party XBox controllers.
+Depending on which controller type you are using the global DEADZONE variable (found at the beginning of ambf_raven_controller.py) may need to be modified to prevent drift or provide the most responsive control.
+If you experience drift (raven continuing to move even when there is no input) increase the DEADZONE variable until it stops.

 ## Homing
 Accessed by pressing the h key when prompted to select a mode.
 This mode returns the simulated Raven II to its home position.